 - “Not Substantiated” is used when there is credible evidence that does not meet the standard of being a preponderance to support that the specific harm was the result of abuse, abandonment, or neglect;

 - “Verified” is used when a preponderance of the credible evidence results in a determination that the specific harm or threat of harm was the result of abuse, abandonment, or neglect.

 Over the last 18 months, the CPID findings show that on average:

 - No Indicators were found in 47% of cases;

 - Not Substantiated was found in 36% of cases; and

 - Verified was found in 17% of cases.

 HCSO’s Child Protective Investigation Division – Visit the website of the Hillsborough County Sheriff, Chad Chronister, to learn more about the Child Protective Investigations Division which is currently under the command of Major Christi Esquinaldo.
 The Child Protective Investigations Division at HCSO investigates cases involving child abandonment, child neglect, and child abuse.
 The division uses civilian investigators, who are supervised by law enforcement officers.

-This article was last updated Friday, January 18, 2019.
+This article was last updated on Friday, April 22, 2022.